 When it comes to being energy efficient, homeowners evaluate their houses and indoor habits, but the checklist often stops there.
 It’s certainly commendable to review appliance efficiency, the effectiveness of insulation and recycling strategies, but why stop there?
-Your property lines extend beyond the walls of your home, and the approach you take toward landscaping and gardening can also have a big impact on your ability to be efficient about the use of energy.
+Your property lines extend beyond the walls of your home, and the approach you take toward landscaping and gardening can also have a big impact on your ability to be energy efficient.

 Take the time in the spring to properly prepare your garden and lawn and you will reap the benefits all summer.
 Just think, weeding and fertilizing now will mean more time for a cold drink and a good book in the hammock.

 Now that your garden and yard are prepped and ready for the remainder of spring and summer, let’s go over some tips for creating an energy efficient garden.

 No matter whether your home is designed to be energy efficient or not, you can create an outdoor landscape that will affect its energy efficiency.
 The proper use of trees, shrubs, groundcover, and vines can help insulate against heat loss during cold weather and provide cooling shade during the warmer times of the year.
 Not only is such landscaping practical, it’s also aesthetically pleasing.

 As you create a landscaping plan, the first step is to identify the climate zone for your area.
 Different plants are suited to the various zones, and you don’t want to waste time with those that won’t flourish.
 Why plant an oak tree when the climate cries out for a birch tree?
 The federal government has an excellent site here that showcases climate zones and plant hardiness.